ibm-cloud-docs/devsecops/faq.md

 - Recommendations: use x86 runtime classes for
   - scanning, as the various scanning tool images may not have multi-arch support.
   - image signing, as multi-arch support is not available (work in progress).

+## Triggering pipeline using CLI
+{: #faq-trigger-pipeline-cli}
+{: faq}
+{: support}

+A pipeline can be triggered by using the IBM Cloud CLI or a API.
+With the CLI, you can start a pipeline by providing the toolchain and pipeline IDs.
+Using the API, you can send a POST request with the right authentication and headers to trigger the pipeline.

+For more information , see [Using Triggers](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton#using-triggers)